neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PropertyMapping.rst

   because of wrong checksums, or because the disk on the server is full.

 .. warning::

-	Inside a type converter it is not allowed to use an (injected) instance of ``TYPO3\FLOW3\Property\PropertyMapper`` because it can lead to an infinite, recursive invocation.
+	Inside a type converter it is not allowed to use an (injected) instance of ``TYPO3\FLOW3\Property\PropertyMapper`` because it can lead to an infinite recursive invocation.